 So let’s hunt for the best roller for polyurethane for you, shall we?
 It’s hard out there with so many models screaming “Pick me!”, as we all know not all of them are worth it.
-So here we have reviewed five quality rollers for your polyurethane need, check them out and make your decision on your own time.
+We have reviewed here five quality rollers for your polyurethane need, check them out, and make your decision on your own time.

 Let the quest for the best roller cover for smooth finish begin!

 1. Wooster Brush R232-9 Epoxy Glide Roller Cover

 Shopping for urethane roller cover is always tricky, the smoothness of the finish depends a lot on the roller that’s producing it.
 Wooster Brush R232-9 Epoxy Glide Roller Cover relieves you of that stress.

 This roller cover is a total game-changer.
 Woven covers have been ruling the roller market for edges; Wooster Brush R232-9 Epoxy Glide Roller Cover brings the same level of perfection to the surface with its non-woven structure.
 Roll over the polyurethane or epoxy layer all you want, shed-resistant fabric will always prevent the lint from getting in your way.